 #5 Ad fraud and bot filters

 Besides, Demand-Side Platforms need to make sure the traffic is legit.
 So, they use ad fraud detection technologies and sometimes, proprietary bot filters to prevent wasting advertisers’ ad dollars.
 And, occasionally, your users have a chance of being flagged as bots by the technologies used by the bidders.
 So, bidder partners disregard the impression and will not pay the publisher.

 #6 Cache busters

 Sometimes, the configuration might not be perfect 100% of the time.
 The DSPs would have neglected to cross-check the cache busters.
-Cache busters are used to ensure ad calls are made every time when a user loads or reloads a webpage.
-As latest browsers cache the data, ignoring the buster might result in a discrepancy.
+Cache busters are used to ensure ad calls are made whenever a user loads or reloads a webpage.
+As the latest browsers cache the data, ignoring the buster might result in a discrepancy.

 #7 Configuration Issues

-Remember the Uber example we mentioned above, the testing team found that most of the discrepancies were due to misconfiguration of DSP.
+Remember the Uber example we mentioned above, the testing team found that most of the discrepancies were due to the misconfiguration of DSP.
 DSP was trying to fill an MRAID ad creative into a non-MRAID-compatible impression.
 If the demand-side was properly configured, there won’t any bids and ultimately, there won’t be any discrepancy.